-Die‑cutting for packaging shapes paperboard, corrugated board, and films into defined forms, because a metal rule follows a dieline to create repeatable cuts and folds.
+Die-cutting for packaging shapes paperboard, corrugated board, and films into defined forms because a metal rule follows a dieline to create repeatable cuts and folds.
 The process of die-cutting for packaging sequence covers material preparation, dieline alignment, tooling setup, cutting and creasing, stripping, and inspection, and each stage controls registration, fiber compression, and edge quality.
-The method of die‑cutting for packaging depends on substrates such as SBS board and corrugated sheets with a high‑quality surface for printing and clean die penetration.
+The method of die-cutting for packaging depends on substrates that provide a smooth coated surface and clean die penetration, such as SBS board and corrugated sheets.
 Flatbed, rotary, digital knife, and laser systems handle different run lengths and feature types, and each method varies in pressure delivery, tool wear, and cut geometry.
-The finishes include in-die-cutting for packaging such as coatings, laminations, foils, textures, and varnishes that modify surface durability, ink behavior, and tactile response on cartons and mailer boxes.
+The finishes include in-die-cutting for packaging, such as coatings, laminations, foils, textures, and varnishes that modify surface durability, ink behavior, and tactile response on cartons and mailer boxes.

 - 1. Material Preparation